wcarmon/docs/rust/gtk4.md

 # Gotchas
 1. There's an enormous impedance mismatch in the model
-1. gtk relies a lot on inheritance
+1. gtk relies a lot on inheritance (patched over with trait and macro hacks)
-1. gtk keeps multiple refs to signals forever
+1. gtk keeps multiple refs to signals forever (patched with RefCell hacks)
 1. window objects are neither `Send` nor `Sync`
 1. Setup is gtk version specific
 1. It will be very obvious from the start you're using the wrong pair of tools